bozsahin/cogs579/README.md

 (NB. main readings for references to weekly reads.
 Number 0 is the textbook.)

-W1-2: Why philosophers should care about computer science,
+W1: Why philosophers should care about computer science,
          and computer scientists should care about philosophy (0:ch.1-3)

-W3-4: Programs in our lives; the compute cycle: encoding and decoding versus interpretation (9,11)
+W2-3: Programs in our lives; the compute cycle: encoding and decoding versus interpretation (9,11)

-W5:  Does nature compute?
+W4:  Does nature compute?
 Representation (6,8)

-W6: Clarifying the terms of philosophical discussion: preliminary stuff related to  quantum and 'nature computes' (13,8)
+W5: Clarifying the terms of philosophical discussion: preliminary stuff related to  quantum and 'nature computes' (13,8)

-W7: Further clarifying the terms of discussion: Programs, intensions and monads (12)
+W6: Further clarifying the terms of discussion: Programs, intensions and monads (12)

-W8: Panel 1: assessment so far (all of us)
+W7: Panel 1: assessment so far (all of us)

+W8: Aaronson discussion (led by Taylan) (2)

 W9: Hill discussion (led by Seda) (1)

-W10: Aaronson discussion (led by Taylan) (2)

-W11: Brey discussion (led by Mert) (3)
+W10: Brey discussion (led by Mert) (3)

-W12: Pape & Kok discussion (led by Niloufar) (4)
+W11: Pape & Kok discussion (led by Niloufar) (4)

-W13: Krugel et. al discussion (led by Aysun) (5)
+W12: Krugel et. al discussion (led by Aysun) (5)

-W14: Panel 2: Overall points to take home (all together)
+W13: Panel 2: Overall points to take home (all together)

+W14: Wrap up: panel with external participants

 <b>Course Conduct</b>